Calusa: Beliefs

-The Calusa believed that three supernatural people ruled the world, that people had three souls, and that souls migrated to animals after death.
-The most powerful ruler governed the physical world, the second most powerful ruled human governments, and the last helped in wars, choosing which side would win.
+The Calusa believed that three supernatural beings ruled the world, that people had three souls, and that souls migrated to animals after death.
+The most powerful ruler governed the physical world, the second-most powerful ruled human governments, and the last helped in wars, choosing which side would win.
 The Calusa believed that the three souls were the pupil of a person's eye, his shadow, and his reflection.
 The soul in the eye's pupil stayed with the body after death, and the Calusa would consult with that soul at the graveside.
 The other two souls left the body after death and entered into an animal.
 If a Calusa killed such an animal, the soul would migrate to a lesser animal and eventually be reduced to nothing.

 Calusa ceremonies included processions of priests and singing women.
 The priests wore carved masks, which were at other times hung on the walls inside a temple.
 Hernando de Escalante Fontaneda, an early chronicler of the Calusa, described "sorcerers in the shape of the devil, with some horns on their heads," who ran through the town yelling like animals for four months at a time.

 The Calusa remained committed to their belief system despite Spanish attempts to convert them to Catholicism.
 The "nobles" resisted conversion in part because their power and position were intimately tied to the belief system; they were intermediaries between the gods and the people.
 Conversion would have destroyed the source of their authority and legitimacy.
 The Calusa resisted physical encroachment and spiritual conversion by the Spanish and their missionaries for almost 200 years.
 After suffering decimation by disease, the tribe was destroyed by Creek and Yamasee raiders early in the 18th century.

+Evidence shows that the Calusa buried their dead in mounds.
+After death, a body was placed in a charnel house to let the flesh fall away naturally, or in some cases, a medicine man with long fingernails would scrape the flesh from bone.
+Afterwards, the bones were gathered up, placed in a basket, and buried in a mound.
+These mounds were both for burials and religious ceremonies, as the Calusa gathered atop them on "Holy Days to sacrifice aromatic plants and honey".

 Language

-Little is known of the language of the Calusa.
-A dozen words for which translations were recorded and 50 or 60 place names form the entire known corpus of the language.
-Circumstantial evidence, primarily from Hernando de Escalante Fontaneda, suggests that all of the peoples of southern Florida and the Tampa Bay area, including the Tequesta, Mayaimi, and Tocobaga, as well as the Calusa, spoke dialects of a common language.
-This language was distinct from the languages of the Apalachee, Timucua, Mayaca, and Ais people in central and northern Florida.
-Julian Granberry has suggested that the Calusa language was related to the Tunica language of the lower Mississippi River Valley.

-Vocabulary

-A few vocabulary examples from Granberry's work are listed below: